~ helping you achieve the experience you desire

-We believe that how a women births greatly impacted on how she lives.
+We believe that how a person births is greatly impacted by how they live.

-It would not be reasonable to expect that a woman would be able to and birth in a way that is foreign to her experience and personality, desires and beliefs.
+It would not be reasonable to expect that a person would be able to labour and birth in a way that is foreign to their experiences, personality, desires and beliefs.

-We believe that every woman and her partner will have needs that are unique and personal, and should be respected.
-The is not to attempt to learn and follow a certain “way” but to engage in a process of self-exploration.
+We believe that every person and their partner will have needs that are unique and personal, and should be respected.
+The goal is not to attempt to learn and follow a certain “way” but to engage in a process of self-exploration.

-We believe that childbirth is a Rite of Passage and deserves to be and held as for a woman her partner, involving and affecting the whole self, mind, body spirit.
+We believe that childbirth is a Rite of Passage and deserves to be honoured and held as a life changing experience, involving and affecting the whole self, mind, body spirit.

-We believe in the value of women in service of other women.
+We believe in the value of doula in support.

 Our Guiding Principles

-The birth process is an extraordinary experience which deeply impacts women, their partner, and their families.
+- The birth process is an extraordinary experience which deeply impacts the birther, their partner, and their families.
 The birth will be remembered as one of the most significant spiritual, emotional and physical events in their lives.

-Encourage women to birth-in-awareness, not to achieve a specific birth outcome.
+- Encourage a person to birth-in-awareness, not to achieve a specific birth outcome.

-Women and their partners deserve support for any birth option which might be right for them (whether it be medication or no medication, technology or no technology, home birth or hospital birth, breast or bottle-feeding).
+- Everyone deserves support for their birth preferences which might be right for them (whether it be medication or no medication, technology or no technology, home birth or hospital birth, breast or bottle-feeding).

-Partners are best offering support as birth guardians or loving partners, not as coaches: they also need support.
+- Partners are best offering support as birth guardians or loving partners, not as coaches: support persons, they also need support.

-We also believe in normal birth and uphold the six care practices
+We also believe in normal birth and uphold six care practices

 set forth by Lamaze International.